soxoj/counter-osint-guide-en/pages/location.md

 ## Using subscriber boxes

 In Russia there is a single state operator of the postal network: Russian Post.
-He carries out most of the mail.
+It carries out most of the mail.

-For delivery, the address of the person's stay and his name are usually used, i.e., it is necessary to specify the full name, postal code, as well as the full address, including the apartment number.
+For delivery, the address of the person's residence and their name are usually used, i.e., it is necessary to specify the full name, postal code, as well as the full address, including the apartment number.
 Ordinary letters or notices of registered letters/parcels are delivered by postmen up to the mailbox on the door of the house or in the entrance of an apartment building.

 However, there is a possibility of anonymous mail delivery for the sender using [post office boxes](https://en.wikipedia.org/wiki/Post_office_box).
 This is a dedicated mailbox for mail in a specific mail division.
 Each box has its own number, online you can choose any unoccupied, for example, `777`.